-Nasturtiums have whimsically scattered themselves across the sunny half of my new garden.
+Nasturtiums are whimsically scattered across the sunny half of my new garden.
 (Details on that — my new place — coming soon.
 Today we’re just making nasturtium pesto.)
-This plant has a way of doing that — whimsically scattering itself when isn’t unrolling a whole carpet.
+This plant has a way of doing that — whimsically scattering itself when it isn’t unrolling an entire carpet.
 Remember when we foraged nasturtium in that magical alley of Tropaeolum in the middle of the city?

 It’s not at that level in my yard.
 But right now rich orange blooms are having a romp along the walkway to the back door, yellow, red-throated blooms are rising from the Edible Flower Box from our book, How to Window Box, and a coral flower bud has randomly appeared at the base of a potted Panache fig tree.
 All in a halestorm of flat round nasturtium leaves that go ga-doink when the wind hits them.